 For students of other languages, Robert Beard’s alphaDictionary site boasts an impressive list of tongue twisters in over two dozen languages.

-Drumroll, please!
-You’ve done it!
-You can roll your Rs.
+With the help of the resources and tips above, you can learn to roll your Rs.
 Remember: It’s not just the cat’s meow… it’s child’s play!